-T.F.
-Watson, a Birmingham builder, designed a folding sidecar that could be wheeled through through the narrow alleys between terraced houses.
-In 1912 he established the Watsonian Folding Sidecar Co.
+In 1912 T F Watson, a Birmingham builder, patented a design for a folding sidecar that could be wheeled through the narrow alleys between terraced houses, and established a company to make them.

-In 1973 Squire entered the market with a radical new sports sidecar.
-Designed for the latest generation of high performance Japanese superbikes Squire appealed to a new customer base of leisure riders.
-Shortly after Watsonian’s 75th anniversary, the two companies merged to create Britain’s biggest and longest established sidecar manufacturer.
+In 1973 Squire entered the market with a radical new sports sidecar, designed for the latest generation of high performance Japanese superbikes, creating interest from a new breed of riders.
+Shortly after Watsonian’s 75th anniversary, the two companies merged, creating the UK’s largest manufacturer.

 Appearances on film and television – including Harry Potter and the Deathly Hallows – have helped to keep sidecars in the public eye.
 The retro revival has also stimulated interest from a younger audience and Watsonian responded by reviving classic models, like the Prescott.
 Today the skilled craftsmen and engineers at Watsonian continue to build sidecars the traditional way, developing fitting kits for an increasing range of motorcycles and supplying customers around the world.

 Watsonian supply sidecar ambulances to the British Army

 New factory in Greet, Birmingham, opens following devastating fire

 Watsonian/Norton win 4 world championships with Eric Oliver and one with Cyril Smith

 Watsonian launch the fibreglass-bodied Monaco, a radical departure from coach-built bodywork